How to Cook for a Keto Diet on a Budget: Tips for Success

 Maintaining a keto budget can present several challenges, with the most common being the allure of non-keto foods.
 It's easy to be tempted by high-carb snacks and meals when dining out or attending social events.
 To counter this, develop a mindset of preparation; always have a healthy keto snack on hand when you’re out to minimise impulsive eating.

-Another challenge is the perception of higher costs associated with healthy eating.
+Another challenge is the perception that healthy eating comes at a higher cost.
 While some keto ingredients may carry a higher price tag, focusing on seasonality and sales can alleviate this concern.
 Plan meals around what’s on sale and incorporate budget-friendly ingredients like eggs, canned fish, and frozen vegetables.

 Social pressures can also complicate your budgeting efforts, especially during gatherings where unhealthy food options abound.
 To navigate these situations, consider bringing your own keto-friendly dish to share, ensuring you have something healthy to enjoy while providing a delicious option for others.

-Lastly, the occasional boredom with meal choices can lead to drifting from your budget.
+Lastly, occasional boredom with meal choices can lead to overspending.
 To combat this, strive for variety in your meal prep.
 Try new recipes regularly, experiment with different spices, and include a wider array of vegetables to keep your meals fresh and appealing.

-By recognising and addressing these challenges, you can maintain your budget and remain committed to your keto lifestyle.
+By recognising these challenges, you can maintain your budget and remain committed to your keto lifestyle.

 What rewards can you give yourself for reaching keto milestones?